Steel and the Circular Economy: A Guide to Sustainable Manufacturing and Construction Contributed by Alexa Reynolds

 The lasting, impactful, and innovative ways in which manufacturing and construction companies are opting for sustainability are, in many ways, changing the shape of the modern business.

-IKEA is committed to sustainability, and in 2021, they launched a program to help them secure sustainable energy at the supplier’s end in an effort to reach 100% renewable energy throughout their entire chain by 2030.
+IKEA is committed to sustainability, and in 2021, they launched a initiative to help them secure sustainable energy at the supplier’s end in an effort to reach 100% renewable energy throughout their entire chain by 2030.

 A prime example of a construction company striving for sustainability and process optimization is Honeywell, which have been using a digital approach to their building management efforts.

-The sustainable building giants Holcim have also committed to reducing its cement usage by 33%, its ready-mix concrete by 15%, and its aggregates by 20%.
+The sustainable building giants Holcim to reducing its cement usage by 33%, its ready-mix concrete by 15%, and its aggregates by 20%.
 By continuing to pilot a nature-first approach to construction, some organizations are paving the way for others, setting an example and highlighting which changes need to be made before it becomes too late.

 Admittedly, not everyone is in the position of being able to suddenly alter their current processes to fit a more sustainable agenda, be it a result of monetary constraints, a lack of workforce availability, or market pressure.

 It is worth noting that there are plenty of options out there once you start looking, whether that’s in the form of government support or tax incentives.
 There are methods of making the transition to a sustainable operation, even if it starts by taking the smallest of steps.